AthenaDecisionSystems/athena-owl-core/owl-agent-frontend/README.md

 ---

-# This is the front-end for the OWL agent
+# This is the OWL Frontend

-It enables access to your custom demo based on the Owl Agent Backend The demos are in this [repo](https://github.com/AthenaDecisionSystems/athena-owl-demos)
+It enables access to your custom demo based on the Owl Backend The demos are in this [repo](https://github.com/AthenaDecisionSystems/athena-owl-demos)